swagger-api/swagger-js/README.md

 Note the authorization nickname, such as `easyapi_basic` in the above example, must match the `security` requirement in the specification (see the [OAI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/README.md) for details).

-You can also pass authorzations on a _request_ basis, in the event that you're reusing a `swagger-client` object across multiple connections:
+You can also pass authorzations on a _per-request_ basis, in the event that you're reusing a `swagger-client` object across multiple connections:

 ```
 client.pet.addPet({pet: {